dgl-dev/TOS-Tracking/README.md

       - CALL / PUT
       - Strike
       - Cost
-  - Load recommendations recs into Reccs.db
+  - Load recommendations recs into TrRecs.db
     - Regularize records from two (or more) sources
       - Date
       - Symbol